YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 * When doing a complete backup, switch journal files as part of the backup command using -NEWJNLFILES=NOPREVLINK.
 This aligns the journal files with the backup and simplifies journal file retention.

-* If you follow separate procedures for backup and archive (moving to secondary storage), you can save time by starting archive as soon as MUPIP BACKUP completes the process of creating a backup database file for a region.
-You do not need to wait for MUPIP BACKUP to complete processing for all regions before starting archive.
+* If you follow separate procedures for backup and archival (moving to secondary storage), you can save time by starting archival as soon as MUPIP BACKUP completes the process of creating a backup database file for a region.
+You do not need to wait for MUPIP BACKUP to complete processing for all regions before starting archival.
 For example, a message like:

 .. parsed-literal::
-   DB file /home/jdoe/.yottadb/V1.10/g/ydb.dat backed up in file /backup/ydb.dat Transactions up to 0x0000000000E92E04 are backed up.
+   DB file /home/jdoe/.yottadb/r1.10/g/ydb.dat backed up in file /backup/ydb.dat Transactions up to 0x0000000000E92E04 are backed up.

-confirms that ydb.dat is backed up correctly and is ready for archive.
+confirms that ydb.dat is backed up correctly and is ready for archival.

 * Determine an appropriate frequency, timing, and backup method (-BYTESTREAM or -COMPREHENSIVE) based on the situation.

 * Ensure the user issuing backup commands has appropriate permissions before starting the backup.
 Backup files have the ownership of the user running MUPIP BACKUP.

 * There is one circumstance under which a MUPIP BACKUP is not advised.
-When your operational procedures call for taking backups of unmodified databases and journal files on rebooting a system after a crash, then use an underlying operating system command (cp, cpio, gzip, tar, and so on) which will open the files read-only.
+When your operational procedures call for taking backups of unmodified databases and journal files on rebooting a system after a crash, use an underlying operating system command (cp, cpio, gzip, tar, and so on) which will open the files read-only.
 Note that for ordinary system crashes where the system simply stops writing to open files at power down, you can use MUPIP JOURNAL to recover journaled database files, and taking backups on reboot should not be required.
 However, for system crashes with the possibility of damage to files already written to disk (for example, if the crash involved an IO controller with the potential for having written random data to disk immediately prior to power down), such backups on reboot are appropriate.

 Example:

 .. parsed-literal::
-   $ mupip backup "*" /gtm/bkup
+   $ mupip backup "*" /ydb/bkup

 This example creates ready-to-run database backup of all regions.

 **-BKupdbjnl**

 A backup database shares the same journaling characteristics of the source database.
-However, with BKUPDBJNL you can disable or turns off journaling in the backup database.
+However, with BKUPDBJNL you can disable or turn off journaling in the backup database.
 Use this qualifier if you intend to open your backup database at the same time in the same environment as the source database.

 The format of the BKUPDBJNL qualifier is: